-- a.
-Described below is how the district provides access to its programs and services with Career Center partners (select all that apply): - The district has employee(s) physically present at a Career Center - The district has contract staff physically present at a Career Center - The district makes available direct access to its program staff via phone or technology at a Career Center - ☑ The district makes available copies of the LDSS-2921 (Common Application) at a Career Center b.
+a.
+Described below is how the district provides access to its programs and services with Career Center partners (select all that apply):

+The district has contract staff physically present at a Career Center

+X The district makes available direct access to its program staff via phone or technology at a Career Center b.
 Described below is how the district coordinates with Career Center partners to provide services to the district's clients, including referral and information sharing mechanisms, or other collaboration such as participation on the local WIOA Business Services Team, etc.